The envelope of a complex Gaussian random variable: Introduction

-Complementing the envelope of a complex Gaussian random variable is its phase that also has applications in signal processing~\citep{pawulaetal82,pawula01,vitthaladevuniandalouini05} and in other areas~\citep{jammalamadakaandsengupta01,mardiaandjupp00}.
+Complementing the envelope of a complex Gaussian random variable is its phase that also has applications in signal processing~\citep{pawulaetal82,pawula01,vitthaladevuniandalouini05} and other areas~\citep{jammalamadakaandsengupta01,mardiaandjupp00}.
 The phase distribution has received attention in the communications literature~\citep{dharmawansaetal09}, and more extensively, in statistics~\citep{gattoandjammalamadaka07,gatto08,gatto09}, but the same is not true for the envelope.
-Only the Rayleigh, Rice, Hoyt/Nakagami-$q$ and Beckmann distributions have been well-characterized or studied \citep{rice45,bozchalooiandliang07,hajrietal09,coluccia13,romeroetal15,penaetal17}, but similar characterizations do not exist for the second order generalized Beckmann distribution with general $\bSigma$.
-Indeed, the exact probability density function (PDF) is the only property of the second order generalized Beckmann distribution that has been derived~\citep{aaloetal07,dharmawansaetal09}.
-Nevertheless, there are situations~\citep{aaloetal07,dharmawansaetal09} where nonhomogeneous receiver quadrature error or I-Q gain mismatch, and correlated Gaussian noise~\citep{parkandcho05} can yield envelopes from this distribution, there it is of importance to characterize its properties.
+Only the Rayleigh, Rice and Hoyt/Nakagami-$q$ distributions have been well-characterized or studied \citep{rice45,bozchalooiandliang07,hajrietal09,coluccia13,romeroetal15}, while only the expressions for the density~\citep{beckmann67} and the expected signal-to-noise ratio (SNR)~\citep{penaetal17}, but not the moments, have been derived for the Beckmann distribution.
+Similar characterizations do not exist for the second order generalized Beckmann distribution with general $\bSigma$, with its exact probability density function (PDF) as the only property that has been derived~\citep{aaloetal07,dharmawansaetal09}.
+From an estimation perspective, the Beckmann is indistinguishable from the generalized Beckmann distribution or from the second order Identical Quadrature Components (IQC) model, which arises for the case when $\bSigma$ has identical diagonal elements.
+Nevertheless, there are situations~\citep{aaloetal07,dharmawansaetal09} where nonhomogeneous receiver quadrature error or I-Q gain mismatch, and correlated Gaussian noise~\citep{parkandcho05} can yield envelopes from this distribution, and it is of importance to characterize its properties.
 Therefore, in this paper, we explicitly derive, in Section~\ref{sec:main}, the cumulative distribution function (CDF) of the second order generalized Beckmann distribution.
-For general $p$, \citet{zhuetal18} provided upper and lower bounds for the CDF of the generalized Beckmann distribution, but we provide explicit representations of the CDF here.
+For general $p$, \citet{zhuetal18} provided upper and lower bounds for the CDF of the generalized Beckmann distribution, but we provide explicit representations of the CDF.
 We also use this opportunity to lay out a detailed derivation of the PDF to supplement the sketch provided of a similar specification~\citep{dharmawansaetal09}, and that itself is of an alternative form to the one in~\citep{aaloetal07}.
 We next provide the moment generating function~(MGF) $\M_R(t)$ of the second order generalized Beckmann distribution, after showing that it exists for any finite $t\in\R$.
-Formulae for raw moments are also provided here.
+Formulae for the raw moments, and limiting distributions for the generalized Beckmann distribution are also provided.
 The derived formulae for the PDF, CDF, MGF, and the moments are then applied in Section~\ref{sec:special} in the case of the specialized envelope distributions, namely, the Rayleigh, Rice, Beckmann and Hoyt/Nakagami-$q$ distributions.
 In some cases, our formulae match existing formulae obtained through other means, while in other cases, our methods provide properties of these distributions not hitherto derived.
+We also provide a deeper study of the second order IQC distribution.
+Section~\ref{sec:simulations} evaluates performance of our moments formulae vis-a-vis Monte Carlo methods, both in terms of computational speed and accuracy.
+We see that our exact formulae are generally accurate at a small fraction of computational cost, but there are situations where numerical issues arise in calculating our exact formulae and then formulae obtained from the limiting distributions are a better option.
+Section~\ref{sec:applications} uses our derivations in Sections~\ref{sec:main} and \ref{sec:special} to obtain Method-of-Moments (MOM) estimators for the IQC model parameters for magnitude Magnetic Resonance Imaging (MRI) and wind speed data.
+Our analysis provides evidence of the IQC model being a better fit to the data than its Rice counterpart.
 We conclude with some discussion.
-Our article also has appendices containing some necessary technical details.
+Our article also has appendices containing some needed and, in some cases, more general technical details.